NikosLaspias/DockerEx/README.md

 # DockerEx
 # Welcome to our docker program!We create a docker application!
 ## 1. Utility of Maven
 This project utilizes Maven for managing dependencies and plugins.
-The compilation command is `mvn compile`, and for code checking, use `mvn clean javafx:run`.
+The compilation command is `mvn compile`, and for code checking, use `mvn checkstyle:check`.

 ## 2. Run Application
 To run the application, execute `mvn clean javafx:run`.